Digital banking: Description

 The reason digital banking is more than just a mobile or online platform is that it includes middleware solutions.
 Middleware is software that bridges operating systems or databases with other applications.
-Financial industry departments such as risk management, product development and marketing must also be included in the middle and back end to truly be considered a complete digital bank.
+Financial industry departments such as risk management, product development, and marketing must also be included in the middle and back ends to truly be considered a complete digital bank.
 Financial institutions must be at the forefront of the latest technology to ensure security and compliance with government regulations.

 History of Digital Banking

-The earliest forms of digital banking trace back to the advent of ATMs and cards launched in the 1960s.
-As the internet emerged in the 1980s with early broadband, digital networks began to connect retailers with suppliers and consumers to develop needs for early online catalogues and inventory software systems.
+The earliest forms of digital banking date back to the advent of ATMs and cards in the 1960s.
+As the internet emerged in the 1980s with early broadband, digital networks began to connect retailers with suppliers and consumers to develop needs for early online catalogs and inventory software systems.

-By the 1990s the Internet became widely available and online banking started becoming the norm.
-The improvement of broadband and ecommerce systems in the early 2000s led to what resembled the modern digital banking world today.
+By the 1990s, the Internet had become widely available and online banking started becoming the norm.
+The improvement of broadband and e-commerce systems in the early 2000s led to what resembles the modern digital banking world today.
 The proliferation of smartphones through the next decade opened the door for transactions on the go beyond ATM machines.
-Over 60% of consumers now use their smartphones as the preferred method for digital banking.
+Over 60% of consumers now use their smartphones as their preferred method for digital banking.

-The challenge for banks is now to facilitate demands that connect vendors with money through channels determined by the consumer.
-This dynamic shapes the basis of customer satisfaction, which can be nurtured with Customer Relationship Management (CRM) software.
-Therefore, CRM must be integrated into a digital banking system, since it provides means for banks to directly communicate with their customers.

-There is a demand for end-to-end consistency and for services, optimized on convenience and user experience.
-The market provides cross platform front ends, enabling purchase decisions based on available technology such as mobile devices, with a desktop or Smart TV at home.
+There is a demand for end-to-end consistency and for services, optimized for convenience and user experience.
+The market provides cross-platform front ends, enabling purchase decisions based on available technology such as mobile devices, or a desktop or Smart TV at home.
 In order for banks to meet consumer demands, they need to keep focusing on improving digital technology that provides agility, scalability and efficiency.

 What digital banking means for banks

-A study conducted in 2015 revealed that 47% of bankers see potential to improve customer relationship through digital banking, 44% see it as a means to generate competitive advantage, 32% as a channel for new customer acquisition.
+A study conducted in 2015 revealed that 47% of bankers see the potential to improve customer relationships through digital banking, 44% see it as a means to generate competitive advantage, 32% see it as a channel for new customer acquisition.
 Only 16% emphasized the potential for cost saving.

-Major benefits of digital banking are:
+The major benefits of digital banking are: